Should You Invest In Government Bonds Directly?

 Government bonds balance the risk of your overall portfolio.
 Therefore, investment in these securities lets you have a well-diversified investment approach.

 However, government bonds do not offer returns as significant as their corporate counterpart.
-Investors looking to mop sizeable risk-adjusted gains can browse corporate bond options by signing up with platforms such as KredX.
+Investors looking to mop sizeable risk-adjusted gains can browse corporate bond options by signing up with online platforms.